Grand Mufti of Saudi Arabia: History

-The office of the Grand Mufti of Saudi Arabia was established in 1953 by King Abdul Aziz, with Muhammad ibn Ibrahim Al ash-Sheikh appointed as the first Grand Mufti.
+The office of the Grand Mufti of Saudi Arabia was established in 1953 by King Abdulaziz, with Muhammad ibn Ibrahim Al ash-Sheikh appointed as the first Grand Mufti.
 Historically, the position was held by members of the Al ash-Sheikh family, descendants of Muhammad ibn Abd al-Wahhab, with the exception of Ibn Baz.
 In 1969, King Faisal abolished the office of Grand Mufti and replaced it with Ministry of Justice and Council of Senior Scholars.
 The position was reinstated in 1993 with the appointment of Ibn Baz as the second Grand Mufti.

 After the death of Ibn Baz in 1999, King Fahd appointed Abdulaziz Al Sheikh, a member of the Al ash-Sheikh family, who served as Grand Mufti from 1999 until his death on 23 September 2025.

-On 22 October 2025, King Salman appointed Salih al‑Fawzan as Grand Mufti, succeeding Abdulaziz Al Sheikh.
+On 22 October 2025, King Salman appointed Salih al‑Fawzan as the fourth Grand Mufti.